mhoogen/ML4QS/Python3Code/README.md

 4. OPTIONAL (Docker fanatics)

 Installing with Docker allows you to set up the course materials in a separate virtual container running Ubuntu.
 This guarantees compatibility and prevents system-specific issues.
 Docker may require some configuration to efficiently use your system resources in the Docker Desktop app.
 Download and install Docker (Docker Desktop is the easiest to work with).
+You can download 'Docker Desktop' via this link: https://www.docker.com/products/docker-desktop/.

 clone/download the ML4QS data from the ML4QS repository by running git clone https://www.github.com/mhoogen/ML4QS.git.